Easy DIY Escape Room Puzzle Ideas You Can Use Today!

 5. Balloon Pop Puzzle

-I have used balloons as hiding places for clues in my escape games a lot!
-I have used them to conceal keys, hide word puzzles and even jigsaw pieces.
-They can also be used just like in the candy puzzle and counted and sorted to reveal a numerical answers.
-TOP TIP: If you are planning on using them, check to see if players have allergies to latex or have a balloon phobia!
-The last thing you want is a bunch of terrified players!
+TOP TIP: If you are planning on using balloons, check to see if players have allergies to latex or have a balloon phobia!
+The last thing you want is a bunch of terrified kids running around!

-These are a lot of fun to use.
-I purchased a set from Amazon.
-The buttons are intended for training dogs, but they are perfect for escape room puzzles.
 Each button is a different colour and programable to add your own audio.
 You can record messages, single words, add a song, or even play Morse code dits and dahs.
+Grab a set from Amazon.

-You probably have one of these types of locks lying around your house.
+You probably have a combination lock lying around your house.
 The beauty of using a number combination lock is the puzzle possibilities.
 Anything that has a digit on it can be used as a clue.

 - The numbers on a clock or watch face.